jdsandifer/blog/ideas/plethora-of-programming-languages.md

 In addition, even once you've made a choice, it can be difficult to figure out how to best use the technology to achieve your goals.
 This is true whether you’re envisioning a network of systems reaching around the globe or simply installing a new version of Excel!

-My passion is in closing that gap: Using technology to help people achieve their goals.
-Making technology as transparent as possible so that maybe someday a piece of software can approach the ease of use of a pencil or hammer.
+My passion is in closing that gap: Creating software that's designed specifically for people to help them achieve their goals.

 And that's also why I work for Metal Toad.
 As a digital transformation company, Metal Toad exists to help you find technology solutions that allow you to meet your goals.